Veilex-AI/pid-digitization/README.md

 For the digitalization of diagrams, the sourcecode depends on identifying the symbols via a model that can be download from google drive which requires a secret in a json format alongside with fileid. for access to the model please contact the **author** of this repo.

-#### Future Tasks
-- Features to be built around FastAPI which will make testing easier.✅
-- Implement the functionality of downloading yolo model from google drive. usage of credentials and token is required to achive this task. ✅
-- Merge the verticle or horizontal lines that are intersecting with each other. ✅

 <br>

-The repo is primarily designed around a "piping and instrumentation diagram" dataset that is taken from the following link https://drive.google.com/drive/u/0/folders/1gMm_YKBZtXB3qUKUpI-LF1HE_MgzwfeR
+The "pipping and instrumentation diagram" model has been trained on dataset that is taken from the following link https://drive.google.com/drive/u/0/folders/1gMm_YKBZtXB3qUKUpI-LF1HE_MgzwfeR